Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample3_GetKeys.md

 ## Deleting keys

-The Cloud RSA Key and the Cloud EC Key are no longer needed.
+The cloud RSA Key and the cloud EC keys are no longer needed.
 You need to delete them from the Key Vault.

 ```C# Snippet:KeysSample3DeletedKeys